Toilet paper: As a commodity

-More than seven billion rolls of toilet paper are sold yearly in the United States where an average of 23.6 rolls per capita per year is used.
+More than seven billion rolls of toilet paper are sold yearly in the US where an average of 23.6 rolls per capita per year is used.

 In 1973, Johnny Carson joked in his Tonight Show monologue about comments made by Wisconsin congressman Harold V. Froehlich about the possibility of a toilet paper shortage.
-Subsequently, consumers purchased abnormal amounts, causing an actual shortage in the United States for several months.
+Subsequently, consumers purchased abnormal amounts, causing an actual shortage in the US for several months.

 Toilet paper has been one of the commodities subject to shortages in Venezuela starting in the 2010s; the government seized one toilet paper factory in an effort to resolve the problem.

 During the COVID-19 pandemic, toilet paper shortages were reported in March 2020 in multiple countries due to hoarding and panic buying.
 At first, few believed the pandemic would be serious.
 Later, people realized they might need to stock up on certain items in case of a shelter-in-place order, or in case they did not know how long such an order would last; suppliers could not assure that they could keep up with demand.
 However, manufacturers continued to produce even more than they had before.
 Demand was higher for the types of toilet paper used at home.
 In some countries the bidet was already seen as a solution, and a survey before the pandemic had indicated an increasing number of Americans would be interested.
 Amid the panic buying during the pandemic, the Australian toilet paper brand Quilton donated a million of toilet paper rolls to vulnerable Australians who were struggling due to the shortages of toilet paper.

 Anal cleansing instruments known as chūgi from the Nara period (710 to 784) in Japan (The modern rolls in the background are for size comparison.)

 A print by William Hogarth entitled A Just View of the British Stage from 1724 depicting Robert Wilks, Colley Cibber, and Barton Booth rehearsing a pantomime play with puppets enacting a prison break down a privy.
 The "play" is composed of nothing but toilet paper, and the scripts for Hamlet, inter al., are toilet paper.